rgcodeai/Kit-Whisperx/README.md

 3. The script will:
    - Create a virtual environment.
    - Install all necessary dependencies, including GPU-optimized versions of `torch` and `torchaudio`.
-4. Once the installation is complete, activate the virtual environment and run the application.
+4. Once the installation is complete, you can run the application by double-clicking the `run_script.bat` file.

 #### **2. Users without NVIDIA GPU**:
 If you do not have an NVIDIA GPU, use the `setup_environment_cpu.bat` script: